Feature Flags: From Concept to Cultural Revolution

 }

 But, everything is still hard-coded.
-In order to make our feature flag system dynamic, we need to replace the hard-coded data-structure with something like:
+In order to make our feature flag system dynamic, we need to replace the hard-coded data-structure with something to the effect of:

 Which creates an application architecture like this: